UWASL/NIFTY/example/example.md

 3 packets transmitted, 3 received, 0% packet loss, time 2001ms
 ```

-2. From the controller node, modify nodes.conf in the deploy folder to include the hostnames (or IPs) of nodes 1, 2, and 3.
+2. From the controller node (node4), modify nodes.conf in the deploy folder to include the hostnames (or IPs) of nodes 1, 2, and 3.

 The file will look something like this
 ```